Skip to main content

 Esade Alumni Social and Ayuda en Acción are joining forces in this project against poverty and inequality by promoting the self-sufficiency of vulnerable communities and creating a productive network.

-Dates: From February to April 2025
+Dates: From 3rd of March to 30th of April 2025

 Venue: Online